Need help with the Princeton supplemental essays and other applications? Check out our College Application Boot Camp. Submit your best application!

 Simply answer the questions, occasionally providing brief commentary if you feel it’s needed.
 Again, give specific, honest answers.

 If you see a chance to be witty or creative in a response, go for it.
 But these questions probably won’t make or break your application.
 Instead, they’re an opportunity to give admissions officers a more complete picture of who you are.

 Honest answers that truly reveal your personality will make you memorable and help you stand out!

-Last, but not least, the Princeton Supplement includes an essay of “about 500 words.”
-(Princeton specifies that the essay should be no more than 650 words and no fewer than 250 words.)
+Last, but not least, the Princeton Supplement includes an essay of “about 250 words.”

 On the university’s website, it states that this essay should not repeat “in full or in part” the essay you wrote for the Common Application, Coalition Application, or Universal College Application.

 In fact, it’s best to write the essay on an entirely different topic that can’t be found elsewhere on your application.

 As a research institution that also prides itself on its liberal arts curriculum, Princeton allows students to explore areas across the humanities and the arts, the natural sciences, and the social sciences.
 What academic areas most pique your curiosity, and how do the programs offered at Princeton suit your particular interests?
 (Please respond in about 250 words.)